CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

 ### Define a range of symbol sizes
 As demonstrated above, the `scaled` option is great to keep symbol sizes consistent through zoom.
 There are other times where you will want finer control at every zoom level and/or at a range of zoom levels.

-Next, let's take a look at how we can use the `zoomRange` expression inside of a `ramp` to accomplish that.
+Next, you will take a look at how to use the `zoomRange` expression inside of a `ramp` to accomplish that.

-In the previous step, we determined that a width of `1` worked well at our opening zoom of `11` but noticed in previous steps, as we zoom in, the size of `1` doesn't hold up well.
+In the previous step, you saw that a width of `1` worked well at the opening zoom of `11` but noticed in previous steps, as you zoom in, the size of `1` doesn't hold up well.

-We can use the results of this visual examination to set different widths by zoom:
+The results of this visual examination can be used to set different widths by zoom:

 ```CARTO_VL_Viz
 width: ramp(zoomrange([12,18]),[1,20])
 ```

-This sets the width of our symbols to `1` at zoom levels less than or equal to `12` and `20` at zoom levels greater than or equal to `18`.
+This sets the width of symbols to `1` at zoom levels less than or equal to `12` and `20` at zoom levels greater than or equal to `18`.
 All other sizes (between zooms `12` and `18`) are interpolated between the anchor sizes of `1` and `20`.
 You can add additional breakpoints to fine-tune your map even further.

 <div class="example-map">
     <iframe